tarsobcaldas/ecosystem/README.md

 ## To be done:

-* Accept an input file properly
+[X] Accept an input file properly
-* Print to an output file
+[ ] Print to an output file
-* Be able to accept a config file
+[X] Be able to accept a config file
-* Develop parallelism with multithreading
+[ ] Fix problem with foxes trying to eat the same rabbit [ ] Develop parallelism with multithreading
+[ ] Implement silent and verbose levels for better testing and debbuging.